 This surprisingly simple Meyer Lemon Vegan Cheesecake is a creamy, no-bake dream!
-Made from just twelve ingredients, cashews mingle with the mellow citrus flavor of Meyer lemons to create a versatile, crowd-pleasing cheesecake.
-The crust is made from dates, almonds and coconut, with just a pinch of salt.
+Made from just twelve ingredients, cashews mingle with the mellow citrus flavor of Meyer lemons to create a crowd-pleasing cheesecake perfect for holidays and special occasions.
+Gluten-free.

-- Soak: quick soak the cashews in hot water for about 30 minutes.
+- Soak: quick soak the cashews in hot water for about 30 minutes, then drain.

-- Pulse: use a food processor to make the crust, then press the mixture into a 9-inch springform pan.
+- Process: use a food processor to make the crust, then press the mixture into a 9-inch springform pan.

 - Blend: combine the filling ingredients in a high speed blender and blend until smooth.